garrandall/popular-music-data/tracks/never-scared-bone-crusher-killer-mike-t-i-.md

 Fuccnigga... sheit man, ole punk ass security guards throw me out the club nigga...
 That don't mean nuthin nigga!
 I'm gon fuck this nigga up, my nigga!
-Sheeeeit, lemme show this mo'fucca how hard this shit really is!!!
+Sheeeeit, lemme show this mo'fucca how hard this shit really is!

 So I'm outside of da club and you think I'm a puuuuuuuunk